mzyavuz/SWE-573-Software-Development-Practice/Hive Project/Scenarios.md

 Steps:
 1. Jane posts a babysitting need with date/time and required skills.
 2. Elizabeth applies; Jane reviews Elizabeth's profile, past tags, and any caregiver qualifications (biography) (SM-7).
-3. Jane accepts Elizabeth and the system opens a private chat thread for logistics and permissions (SM-9).
+3. Jane accepts Elizabeth and the system opens a private chat thread for logistics and permissions (SM-9) and the system prompts evaluations (SM-10).
 4. During the chat they explicitly agree which home the child will stay in during the session (Jane's home or Elizabeth's home), and the system records the chosen location and any special instructions or permissions.
 5. Status transitions to "Scheduled" and reserved hours are held from Jane's balance (SM-8, TCS-3).
-6. After the session they mark the need as complete; both confirm completion and the system transfers time credits to Elizabeth (TCS-5) and prompts evaluations (SM-10).
+6. After the session they mark the need as complete; both confirm completion and the system transfers time credits to Elizabeth (TCS-5).

 Requirement mapping: SM-7, SM-9, SM-8, TCS-5, SM-10, (TCS-3 implicitly referenced)